vv90/prosthetic-conscience/docs/consensus-llm-behavior.md

 ### What Was Previously Fixed by Harness Changes

 - Backend/template incompatibility caused by nested claim-ref schemas was fixed by flattening LLM-visible references to `claim:<id>` / `draft:<id>`.
-- Multi-turn contamination from prose-only turns was reduced by replacing `no_structured_action` tool-call stubs in history with the plain assistant reply the user actually saw.
+- Plain-text turns now stay plain assistant messages in history rather than being modeled as fallback tool calls.
 - Runaway "draft something, then show drafts, then mutate more, then narrate badly" loops were reduced by ending mutation turns with deterministic follow-up text.
-- Clarification marker loss under history truncation was fixed by teaching `truncate_history` to skip user messages that immediately follow a clarification marker, so the marker-confirmation pair is never split.
+- History truncation is safer because `truncate_history()` preserves tool-call/result pairs and only cuts at conversational boundaries.

 ### Remaining Weaknesses

 The remaining issues now look mostly model-limited rather than basic harness bugs:

 - Clarification questions can still be generic or overly explanatory.
-- The model does not always use `reason=need_clarification` unless prompted carefully.
 - On ambiguous fresh turns it may still ask a broad follow-up instead of the sharpest possible disambiguating question.
 - Grounding from paraphrased concerns to the exact best graph target is improved but still not consistently excellent.
+- Duplicate draft suppression is still incomplete.
 - The model is safer now, but not always concise.

 In other words: